GRADUATE STUDIES IN GENETIC COUNSELING

 PROVIDING STUDENTS WITH THE ACADEMIC EXPERTISE AND CLINICAL SKILLS ESSENTIAL FOR SUCCESS IN THE GENETIC COUNSELING PROFESSION

-- At the University of Minnesota, we have one of 34 graduate programs accredited by the American Board of Genetic Counseling to educate genetic counseling practitioners in North America.
-The program at the University of Minnesota was established in 1989 and has admitted over 140 students since its inception.
-The program was awarded full re-accreditation by the American Board of Genetic Counseling in 2014.
+- At the University of Minnesota, we have one of 35 graduate programs accredited by the American Board of Genetic Counseling to educate genetic counseling practitioners in North America.
+The program at the University of Minnesota was established in 1989 and has admitted over 150 students since its inception.
+The program was awarded full re-accreditation by the Accreditation Council for Genetic Counseling in 2014.